 The word “common” is in quote because here each person aren’t working to achieve personal goals but one common goal.

 - Before starting this blog, I spent a number of days trying to partner with someone to start a “coauthor” blog.
 At the end, it didn’t work out and we’d to reconsider going solo.

 - Ericardo tried to start a FUPRE campus magazine and recruited a number of elite writers for the columns, but up till now, nothing came out of it, not even a successful meeting.
 He’d to go solo.

-- Sometime ago, I was recruited by a startup (owned by a student) as CTO but to even have one single team meeting proved impossible.
-And today, I don’t know the position of the startup.
+- Sometime ago, I was recruited by a startup (owned by a student) as the CTO but to even have one single “online” team meeting proved impossible, and the rest is history.

-- Not to mention my final year project where I was made group leader.
-It was challenging to work together as a team.
-I’d to improvise by working separately with each person in the group.
+- Not to mention my final year project.
+I was made the group leader and it was challenging to work together as a team.
+At the end, I had to work separately with each person in the group.

 To achieve a common goal as a team or group, however simple it may seem, the path is actually going to be a very bumpy one.
-If it is easy for you, then there’s probably an element of “artificial” harmony lurking.
+If it is easy for you, then there’s probably an element of “artificial” harmony lurking around somewhere.

-Sadly our educational sector keeps producing students that are “Me”—oriented rather than “We”—oriented.
+Sadly our educational system keeps producing students that are “Me”-oriented rather than “We”-oriented.

-An examiner will sit up in his office, sip a cup of coffee and adjust his speck to skim through the pile of papers on his desk just so he can majestically penalize those that copied themselves.
+An examiner will sit on the squeaky chair in his office, sip a cup of coffee and adjust his speck to skim through the pile of papers on his desk just so he can majestically penalize those that copied themselves.
 This in turn imbibe a “fear of cooperation” in the students as they are compelled to refrain from doing so next time.
 They become self-centered and self-preservative.

 Bad teamwork yields outputs that will be below expectation.
 As a result, millions in profits could be lost and the organization may find it difficult to launch another project, pay employees’ salaries or even give raises or bonuses!